 Painting in Clay.

-The shapes in the collection continue to evolve, building on what came before and reaching for a pleasing sense of aesthetic and balance.
-As all pieces are part of an ongoing investigation this creates a 'continuing symphony' where each piece is rich in movement, energy and aesthetic value.
-Therefore, these multi-faceted pieces sit happily exuding calm and balance on their own, as they do harmoniously when in a group or collection.
+More abstract developments encapsulate some of these elements related to the outside world, yet the shapes continue to gently evolve, building and refining on what came before and striving for a pleasing level of aesthetic and balance.
+The use of cohesive colours hold together these juxtapositions and allow these multi-faceted pieces to sit as happily exuding calm and balance on their own, as they do harmoniously relate to one another when in a group or collection.

 Each piece continues to be individual, each piece is an interpretation of an earlier impression or experience.
 A painting in clay.